SteveSandersonMS/dotnet-ai-workshop/instructions/10_AgenticCorrectiveRag.md

 ### Correcting the aim

 Now that we have discarded irrelevant context we might need additional material.
-This is the corrective part of the algorthm.
+This is the corrective part of the algorithm.
 We might end with a `chunksForResponseGeneration` collection that does not contain enough (or at all) material, we need to find ways to improve it by adding more content there.

 There are few approaches possible, some of the most common are: